docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Description**

-Creates a smart bin (also known as a search bin), within the project item.
-Only works within project items which are bins.
+Creates a search bin; only works for bin project items.

 **Parameters**